-Suchileaks Is Back Again?
+Suchileaks Back Again?
 An Account Goes Viral On Twitter!

-In the year 2017, the entire social media world went in to a state of shock with #Suchileaks turning out to be the talk of the online world.
+The entire social media world went into a state of shock in 2017 with #Suchileaks turning out to be the talk of the online world.
 Every South Indian movie lover was left shell-shocked with some of the photos and videos that came out on social media.
 Suchileaks went on to become a hot topic of discussion across various platforms.
-Controversies struck one after the other with everyone leaving stunned about the proceedings.
+Controversies struck one after the other leaving everyone stunned about the proceedings.
 Is Suchileaks back again?
 There is a reason for many to believe so.
 Read the article to know the full details regarding this.

 Is It Suchileaks Again?